 - Public hospitals: Subsidized rates for residents

-Japan: Comprehensive and Affordable
+Japan: comprehensive and cheap

 - Monthly premiums: $150-400 based on income